Monotonicity formulas and (S$_+$)-property: old and new: Beyond the power-law case

 \begin{proof} All proofs are identical except the monotonicity and the (S$_+$)-property, in which we use the properties of $\ph_2$ to skip it and only work with $\ph_1$. \end{proof}

 As a closure for this work, we provide some examples of functions satisfying the assumptions of the theorems.
-First here is a list of already studied $\Phi$-functions that still fit in this setting.
+First, here is a list of already studied generalized N-functions that still fit in this setting.